giovannabbottino/notebook/_docs/data_structure/list/linked_list.md

 } List;
 ```

-Our List is empty so we need to point both *head* and *tail* to null and also set size as zero.
+Our List is empty so we need to point both *head* and *tail* to null and also set its size to zero.

 ```c
 List *createList(){